On multidimensional infinite dihedral group extensions of Gibbs Markov maps: Overview of Gibbs Markov maps and statement of LCLT

-The second assumption in~\eqref{eq:assS} implies that \( \mu(\{\eps=1\})=\mu(\{\eps=-1\})=1/2. \) The last assumption on $S$ is saying that by composing with $S$ we move from one full branch to another or from one partition element to another partition element in a unique way.
+The second part of~\eqref{eq:assS} and $T$-invariance of $\mu$ imply that \( \mu(\{\eps=1\})=\mu(\{\eps=-1\})=1/2. \) The last assumption on $S$ is saying that by composing with $S$ we move from one full branch to another or from one partition element to another partition element in a unique way.
 By looking at $Sx$ instead of $x$ we just swap from one full branch to another full branch or from one partition element to another partition element.